ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

 Firmware Arguments:
-  -h, --help                   show this help message and exit -g, --gpu GPU [GPU ...]
+  -h, --help                   show this help message and exit -f, --ucode-list, --fw-list  All FW list information

+Device Arguments:
+  -g, --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
                                ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                                ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                                ID: 2 | BDF: 0002:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                                ID: 3 | BDF: 0003:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                                  all | Selects all devices -U, --cpu CPU [CPU ...]
 Select a CPU ID from the possible choices:
                               ID: 0
                               ID: 1
                               ID: 2
                               ID: 3
                                 all | Selects all devices -O, --core CORE [CORE ...]
 Select a Core ID from the possible choices:
                               ID: 0 - 95
-                                 all  | Selects all devices -f, --ucode-list, --fw-list  All FW list information
+                                all  | Selects all devices

 Command Modifiers:
   --json                       Displays output in JSON format (human readable by default).